leocampos/time-control/README.md

 # time-control

 time-control is a tool for controlling time spent on each task.
 It suports syntax for setting start and end time for each task.
-The idea is to show you were your time is being spent, which is not always so clear.
+The idea is to show you where your time is being spent, which is not always so clear.

 Documentation
 -------------